jedim101/jedim101/README.md

 ## Hello 👋

-I'm Matthew and I'm a junior in high school!
-I do frontend & backend development.
+I'm Matthew, and I'm a senior in high school!
+I do frontend & backend development, and mechanical engineering.
 I have worked on many projects, including websites, Discord bots, and games.

 You can reach out at [matthewglasser.org/contact](https://matthewglasser.org/contact) or send me an email at matthew@matthewglasser.org.
-You can also find me on [LinkedIn](https://linkedin.com/in/matthew-glasser) and [Discord](https://discord.com/users/708753489630855198).
+You can also find me on [LinkedIn](https://linkedin.com/in/matthew-glasser).

 <!--
 **jedim101/jedim101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.